kuhn-ruess/cmdbsyncer/README.md

 }
 ```

+**Inside Docker** the server is preinstalled — set `MCPSERVER_ENABLED=1`
+(optionally `MCPSERVER_PORT=8765`) in your compose file and the container
+entrypoint starts the SSE listener for you.
+Map port 8765 if you want to
+expose it.
+Per-request Basic Auth applies the same way.

 Tools exposed: host CRUD, inventory write, account read, rule export/import,
 autorules trigger, cron status & trigger, log read.
 See
 [docs.cmdbsyncer.de — MCP](https://docs.cmdbsyncer.de) for the full catalog.